defionscode/davila.io/davilaio/posts/moving-from-wordpresscom-to-nikola.md

 .. type: text
 -->

+**UPDATE:** Old blog is no longer available, all the posts have been moved here.

 I've Moved
 -----------

 This is a simple post.
 I've decided to use [Nikola][nikola] + [GitHub Pages][ghpages] to do my blogging instead of using WordPress.com.
 The reason is straightforward; the friendliness of <!-- TEASER_END -->doing technical writeups.
 In wordpress.com there is no support for writing posts in markdown and codeblocks are a glorious pain to use and require a constant check of the 'preview' to produce something that looks decent.
 In a subsequent post I'll write out how I made the transtion and few minor obstacles that came out of it.
-The old blog, should you desire to take a look can be found [here][wordpress-blog].
+The old blog, should you desire to take a look can be ~~found here~~.

 ```yaml
 ---